Our goal is to share information and products that are truly helpful to renters.

 4. Begin your repayment or liquidation plan

 The next step is paying either repaying a portion of your debt (Chapter 13) or liquidating what you have to repay your creditors (Chapter 7).
-If you file a Chapter 7 and have no assets of large value, it is called a “No Asset Case,” and the courts won’t sell your property.
+If you file a Chapter 7 and have no large value assets, it is called a “No Asset Case,” and the courts won’t sell your property.
 During the planning process with your attorney, you’ll be able to identify and secure debts that you want to keep.
-Secured debts are like a car or property, where technically the bank owns the asset until its paid in full.
+Secured debts are like a car or property, where technically, the bank owns the asset until it’s paid in full.
 If you want to keep it, then you will need to continue making payments on those debts after bankruptcy.

 5. Complete a debtor education course

 The next step is to complete the second debtor education course from an approved agency.
 You’ll find that most offer online courses or allow you to read a book and speak with a counselor.
 It’s a very basic requirement, so you’ll want to take advantage of other sources to improve your financial know-how and get back on your feet faster.
 Seek out topics like managing your budget, saving money, and investing.

 6. Get your debt discharged

 Finally, it’s done.
 Your debts are discharged.
 You now have an opportunity to start over.
 It will take time to rebuild your credit, but you can do it while building the financial strength you need.

 Filing for bankruptcy can stay on your credit report for some time — up to seven years for (Chapter 13) and up to 10 years (Chapter 7).
 It’ll lower your credit score and you’ll pay higher interest rates as a result.
 Because of this, it’s important that you establish positive credit practices to rebuild your credit after a bankruptcy.

 Your renters rights, in your state.